-- For example, is there a strong interest in education-related projects in your city/town?
+- Is there a strong interest in education-related projects in your city/town?

-- Is there a need for programs that serve certain groups such as seniors, youth, BIPOC creatives, or emerging artists?
+- Is there a need for programs that serve certain groups such as seniors, youth, BIPOC (Black, Indigenous, and People of Color) creatives, or emerging artists?

 - Do the current cultural offerings reflect the diversity of people in your community?